 Two playoff options are available.
 In the Final Four Playoff (F4) format, the last four teams compete over the league’s final three weeks, and the team with the highest total points during that span is declared the winner.
 In the Last Man Standing (LMS) format, regular eliminations continue through the final week, and the last remaining team wins.

-Leagues can include up to 18 teams and may span varying lengths of time.
+Leagues are made up of 2-18 teams and may span varying lengths of time.
 Contest durations can cover the regular season, the postseason, or a combination of both, depending on the league format selected.

 There are no entry fees or winnings in free-to-play contests, and they are available to users in all 50 US states.

-Guillotine League drafts follow a snake (serpentine) format, where the draft order reverses at the end of each round.
+Guillotine League drafts follow a snake format, where the draft order reverses at the end of each round.
 Drafts are available in either fast or slow formats and consist of 14 total rounds.
-Prior to and during the draft, you can customize your player rankings and set your draft queue at any time.
+Commissioners can also select to have no benches in their league, resulting in an 8-round draft.
+There is an option to select a Linear draft format for a private league, this means the order is the same for every round and will not snake.

 Draft Timer: 60 seconds per pick or 120 seconds per pick

 It is your sole responsibility to ensure you make it to the start of your scheduled draft.
-If you think you may be late or miss your draft entirely, remember to utilize the pre-draft player ranking feature (mentioned above) to ensure you have the best chance to obtain your preferred players.
+If you think you may be late or miss your draft entirely, remember to utilize the queue to ensure you have the best chance to obtain your preferred players.

 Draft Timer: 1 hour, 2 hours, or 6 hours

-Slow drafts are held in our same online draft room as live drafts, but the difference is that slow drafts can take days to complete, not hours.
+Slow Drafts are held in our same online draft room as Fast Drafts, but the difference is that Slow Drafts can take days to complete, not hours.
 Please note, the draft timer will be suspended every night from 12:00 AM ET to 8:00 AM ET.
 (For those on Pacific Time, note that the clock will resume at 5:00 AM PT, so be sure to have your preferred players in the queue.)

-Just like live drafts, you can access your draft room at any point after signing up for your slow draft.
+Just like with Fast Drafts, you can access your draft room at any point after signing up for your Slow Draft.
 Your draft order will be randomly generated one hour prior to its scheduled start (or once it fills if start time is under an hour).
-As you can before the start of the draft, you can enter the draft room at any point while your slow draft is in progress, and you will be sent a push notification every time you are on the clock.
+You can enter the draft room at any point while your Slow Draft is in progress, and you will be sent a push notification every time you are on the clock.

 Once a draft concludes, participants will receive a summary of their rosters and draft results.
 Player rosters lock at the start of each player’s scheduled NFL game each week.
 If a draft finishes after NFL games have already begun for the week, roster locks vary based on game times.
-For example, if the draft finishes before Sunday at 1:00 PM ET, players from earlier games won’t lock until then.
-If the draft ends after Sunday at 1:00 PM ET, the league’s scoring won’t begin until the following NFL week.
+For example, if a draft does not finish prior to Thursday Night Football, those players will be locked into the roster spot that they were drafted into.
+If a player is drafted into a starting spot and their game has already begun, they are locked into that starting spot for the week.
+If they are drafted to a bench spot, they are locked into that bench spot for the week.

 TNF/FNF players can still be drafted after their game is finalized.
 But please note, you are only awarded their points if they are drafted into a starting roster position.
 If any TNF/FNF player is drafted as a reserve/bench player, you will not be able to move them into your starting lineup, and they will be awarded 0 points for the current week.